singh-man/books/crackingTheCoding/05_bitManipulation.md

 We can shrink the number by rearranging all the bits to the right of bit p such that the 0s are on the left and the ls are on the right.
 As we do this, we want to replace one of the 1s with a 0.

-A relatively easy way of doing this is to count how many ones are to the right of p, clear all the bits from 0 until p, and then add back in cl-1 ones.
-Let cl be the number of ones to the right of p and c0 be the number of zeros to the right of p.
+A relatively easy way of doing this is to count how many ones are to the right of p, clear all the bits from 0 until p, and then add back in c1-1 ones.
+Let c1 be the number of ones to the right of p and c0 be the number of zeros to the right of p.

 Let's walk through this with an example.

-*Step2: Clear bits to the right of p.From before, c0 = 2.c1 = 5.p = 7.*
+*Step2: Clear bits to the right of p.From before, c0 = 2. c1 = 5. p = 7.*

 ![](media/05_4_3.JPG)

 To clear these bits, we need to create a mask that  is a sequence  of ones, followed by p zeros.
 We can do this as follows:
 ```
 a  =  1  << p; // all zeros except for  a  1  at  position  p.
 b  =  a  - 1;  // all zeros, followed by p ones.
 mask  =  ~b;   // all ones, followed by p zeros.
 n =  n & mask; // clears rightmost p bits.
 ```
 Or, more concisely, we do:
 ```